10 Things I Learned Sailing With Unsettled In The British Virgin Islands

 10. Keep an eye on your ship’s pirate flag.
 Or be forewarned that if you steal one from another crew, you may be starting a boat war, and could end up with a very large and stinky crab shell hidden somewhere in your berth.
 But that’s pirate life, right?

-Though we may have all now reached our harbors, we’re raising those jibs, tacking for days, and setting sail once again this October in Baja.
-Sign up today to join the waitlist and get on deck!
+Though we may have all now reached our harbors, we’re raising those jibs, tacking for days, and setting sail once again this January in the Bahamas and this June in Greece.
+Sign up today to get on deck!